 Going back to the locked-down nature of the codebase too, if you want to make any structural changes to the site layout you’re going to have a very, very hard time.

 To sum it up simply; BYOW services are only good if your business and website are likely to never change, or in other words, you’re never going to grow as a business.
 Which is a little depressing, to say the least.

 Sure.
 But why stop there?
 Do your own plumbing.
-Build a shed.
-Fix your car.
+Build your own shed.
+Fix your own car.
 Make all your own clothes.

-But most of the time you won’t.
-Because the fact of the matter is; if you aren’t a plumber, builder, mechanic or tailor you know that you should leave the above things to a professional.
 Websites are no different.
-So if you don’t have the time to learn how to be a web developer, consider leaving it to someone who already has, like Digital8.
+So, if you don’t have the time to learn how to be a web developer, consider leaving it to someone who already has, like us.